 Instructions

 - Begin by mixing the shrimp with the baking soda and kosher salt in a bowl.
-Set aside.
+Set aside for 10 minutes.

 - Heat a large pan to medium heat and add the olive oil and butter to the pan.
 Once butter melts add the garlic and saute for 2-3 minutes or until lightly golden.